yhdgms1/novely/docs/guide/actions/exit.md

 # Exit

-Exit's branches inside of [Choice](/guide/actions/choice.md) and [Condition](/guide/actions/condition.md)
+Exit's branches inside of [Choice](/guide/actions/choice.md), [Condition](/guide/actions/condition.md), and [Block](/guide/actions/block.md).

 ::: warning
-Novely does this automatically, so there's no need to use them.
+Novely does this automatically, so there's no need to exit action.

-However, you can still make the usage explicit
 :::

 ## Example